nickuunn/Active-Directory-Home-Lab/tickets/04-managing-user-access.md

 </p>

 <p><strong>What I Learned:</strong><br/>
-In this project I learned how to disable a user's account.
-Along with learning how to move the disabled account to a dedicated "Disabled Users" OU in order to keep things neat and abide by the best practices.</p>
+In this project I learned how to create groups and assign users to different groups depending on what was needed.</p>

 <p><a href="https://github.com/nickuunn/Active-Directory-Home-Lab/tree/main/tickets">← Back to tickets</a></p>